- Draft -

-This rhetoric is however wrong for computer science/software engineers with an interest game development!
+This rhetoric is however wrong for computer science/software engineers with an interest in game development!

-Games were at the forefront of computer science and is still a great way to learn.
+Games were at the forefront of computer science, pushing hardware to their limits and it’s still a great way to learn.

 However, this liberal movement of “equality”, labels programmers wanting to excel at their craft as “Elitist“.